About South High Athletics

 Participation in athletics can positively enrich a student's educational experience at South.
 This often translates to higher academic and personal success for these students.

 All athletic competitions sanctioned by South are governed by the rules set forth by the Colorado High School Activities Association and the DPS Athletic Board of Control.
 In addition to CHSAA regulations, South may implement standards beyond what is required by CHSAA.
 Student athletes must abide by the rules set forth by the Denver Prep League and listed on the electronic DPS Athletic Consent Form.

 Academics are the priority at South, therefore all athletes must meet weekly and cumulative academic eligibility requirements.
 Simply stated, these require that athletes maintain a minimum 2.0 semester grade point average, be enrolled in at least five full-credit courses, and not receive a weekly grade of F in more than one class per week.

 Fees and Requirements

-Students must pay the athletic participation fee of $60.00 per sport before being issued a uniform.
-Students may pay these fees online during registration.
-If you choose not to pay online, payment can be made by cash or check at a rate of $100.00 with the Athletic Office.
+Students must pay the online athletic participation fee of $90.00 per sport per season before being issued a uniform.
+Students pay these fees online during registration, or if you choose not to pay online, payment can be made by cash or check at a rate of $100.00 with the Athletic Office.

 All student athletes must complete online registration and obtain a physician's clearance for participation in the sport.
 The athletic registration can be found here, and typically opens 3 weeks before season: Click here .These 3 items (online registration, payment, physical) must be completed by the student and his or her parents/guardians and returned to the Athletic Office before the student can participate in practice or competition.